What Mistakes Can Stall An IT Career? - Slashdot

 silicon valley

-Career assistance scams - (Score:2)
+Career assistance scams - (Score:1)

 You know, "This one weird trick can save you from silent career killers!
 Just sign up for our seminar, hire our career coach, etc. to learn more."